 The mission of the Psy.D.
-Program in Clinical Psychology at Carlos Albizu University, San Juan Campus, is to train culturally sensitive Hispanic clinical psychologists with the necessary competencies to provide services to individuals, families, and other Hispanic groups The program focuses on a holistic, dynamic, and integrated perspective that is realized through a balanced and interconnected sequence of didactic coursework, experiential clinical training, and opportunities for research and scholarly work.
+Program in Clinical Psychology at Carlos Albizu University, San Juan and Miami campuses, is to train culturally competent clinical psychologists at the doctoral level with a special emphasis on the training of minorities, particularly Hispanics, with the necessary competencies to provide services to individuals and families.
+The program focuses on a holistic, dynamic, and integrated perspective that is realized through a balanced and interconnected sequence of didactic coursework, experiential clinical training, and opportunities for research and scholarly work.
 CAU’s Psy.D.
 Program in Clinical Psychology subscribes to the professional- scholar model of training.
 Based on this model, the Program will train you for the practice of clinical psychology in a number of capacities.
 It will also train you to be a consumer of research and base your work on the foundations of the scientific evidence of psychology.

 Our Psy.D.
-Program is accredited by the American Psychological Association (APA).
+Programs are accredited by the American Psychological Association (APA).
 This is a key feature not only for the prestige and employment opportunities it brings our graduates, but is also required in many states to secure internship and afterwards allows you to become a licensed clinical psychologist.

 If you are selected to become a student in our Doctor of Psychology in Clinical Psychology Program, you will have the singular experience to be part of a program that prides itself in the education and training of culturally competent psychologists.
 This will give you the ability to rise to the challenge of providing services to an increasingly complex and diverse world.

 As a student in our program, you will be trained by a highly committed, diverse faculty with expertise in the areas they teach.
 Our faculty members are academicians, as well as practitioners, who will bring to your classes their real life experiences in the field, thus enriching your learning experience while in the Program based on the Practitioner-Scholar Model.